NordIQuEst/application-library/testing-tools/README.md

 Currently, we probide the following QC modules:

 Google,  IBM,  Nvidia,  qucat,  QuEST-kit,  quito,  qusbt,  Xanadu,  ZabataComputing

+You can load the environment of one of the three tools, quito, qusbt and qucat.

 Taking quito enviornment as an example:
 ```